LTUC/amman-dotnet-401d2/Resources/UserSecrets.md

-# How to add User Secretes to .Net Core through Visual Studio
+# How to add User Secrets to .NET Core through Visual Studio

 What is User secrets?
 User secrets is a secure way of storing prive user information such as API keys, client secrets, and connection strings.
 Essentially anything that you don't want others to know about when using your code base.

+The user secrets is not uploaded to any source control.
+This ensures your keys do in fact stay "secret" to your local machine.

 ## Enabling User Secrets